 With new technologies such as Chatbots, Co-browsing and screen sharing, companies at times embark on new interaction channels without taking into account the existing contact center.
-This blog describes what the right approach would be.
+This blog describes the disadvantages of not integrating.

-- The Erlang C formula tells us that having a small group of agents serving one media only will result in long waiting times and low productivity.
+- The Erlang C formula tells us that having a small group of agents (one group for chat, one group for voice) serving one media only will result in long waiting times and low productivity.

-- The Framework chapter will tell us that if we don’t use the legacy infrastructure of the contactcenter, we are forgoing many acquired benefits, resulting in a massive administrative overhead
+- If we don’t use the legacy infrastructure of the contactcenter, we are forgoing many acquired benefits, resulting in a administrative overhead (agent management, skills definition, reports,…)

 It is ok to start small POC’s and pilots with new channels, but such channels will become genuinely profitable only when they are fully integrated with a contact center.

 The Erlang C formula suggests two things for customer care:

 - Group agents and contact centers together wherever possible.
 Small units will always result in low productivity and long waiting times.

 - Even small decreases in processing time will reduce waiting time and increase productivity.